Isaac Paredes Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.81 team ERA ranks third across all league pitching staffs.
+- The Astros have the third-ranked team ERA among all league pitching staffs (3.81).

-- Astros pitchers combine to allow 122 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Astros pitchers combine to give up 125 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- In his most recent appearance on Sunday against the Oakland Athletics, the righty went six innings, allowing two earned runs while surrendering six hits.
+- His most recent appearance came on Tuesday against the Texas Rangers, when the righty threw 4 2/3 innings, surrendering three earned runs while allowing six hits.

+- The 27-year-old has put together a 3.62 ERA and 7.1 strikeouts per nine innings across 13 games this season, while allowing a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.